 Originally from Fargo, North Dakota, The Blenders are proud to call Minneapolis, MN their home.
-They have spent over 25 years touring the U.S. with their unique style of vocal, harmony-based music.
+They are nearing a 30 year milestone of touring the U.S. with their unique style of vocal, harmony-based music.
 They have appeared with such acts as Jay Leno, Howie Mandel, Savage Garden, Blues Traveler, Chicago, The Righteous Brothers, Lou Rawls, Chuck Berry and many more.
 They have appeared on a variety of national and regional television shows including The Arsenio Hall Show (FOX), The Today Show on NBC, Crook and Chase (TNN), and WGN.
 Radio performances have included WGN and National Public Radio, to name a few.

 In 2007, their music was featured in the Queen Latifah film, The Perfect Holiday.
 In 2008, The Blenders’ version of “Lean on Me” (Songs from the Soul) was featured in the film trailer for “Nothing Like the Holidays.”
 They have also won 3 Emmy® Awards for their work in television commercials.

 The Blenders spent their first few years building up their fan base by touring hundreds of colleges and universities across the country.
 In the process, they received the Contemporary Artist of the Year Award in 1994 and 1995 by the National Association of Campus Activities.
 With the support of these loyal fans, they have created a presence that continues to expand worldwide.

 Each member of The Blenders had the good fortune of growing up in a musical family that nurtured their love of song.
 Although their influences stretch far and wide, Tim Kasper, Ryan Lance, Darren Rust and Allan Rust find a common bond in vocal music.
 From R&B and Jazz, to Pop and Rock, their tight harmonies and upbeat arrangements always provide the perfect blend.